ahbernhardt/Point-of-Sales/README.md

 # POS_System
-POS system GUI using java language and fxml
+POS system GUI using java language.
+FXML layout designed by using javaFX scenebuilder, plug-in to intelliJ IDE.